 Among their repertoire at the time was the Latin-flavoured jazz instrumental Yeh Yeh, written by Rodgers Grant and Pat Patrick and recorded by Afro-Cuban percussionist Mongo Santamaría in 1963.
 Shortly after, lyrics were added by Jon Hendricks of the vocal trio Lambert, Hendricks & Ross.

 The ubiquity of Fame’s verson, thanks to numerous adverts and TV shows over the years haven’t dulled my appreciation.
-It may sound a bit smug and self-satisfied, even self-consciously hip, but it’s a great time capsule of the swinging 60s, and it’s a nicely robust production.
+It may sound a bit smug and self-consciously hip, but it’s a great time capsule of the swinging 60s, and a nicely robust production.
 Lyrically, it’s not far off the Beatles’ I Feel Fine, which it had knocked from the top after its five-week stint over Christmas.
 I particularly like the way the tune changes and the coolness changes into joy when Fame sings ‘We’ll play a melody/And turn the lights down low/So that I can’t see’.
-Nicely done, all in all.
+Nicely done.

-Two more number 1s for Fame, with and without the Blue Flames, were to follow, and perhaps the greatest year for number 1 singles had begun.
+Two more number 1s for Fame, with and without The Blue Flames, were to follow,.
+With this, Fame got perhaps the greatest year for number 1 singles off to a pretty cool start.